cos/IteRace/README.md

 You can find more details in our [ISSTA '13 paper](http://publish.illinois.edu/cos/files/2013/08/IteRace-ISSTA-13.pdf).

-We haven't yet made the tool as user-friendly as we would like to.
-If you want to use it in your own project, contact me and I'll assist with the setup.

-[This git repo](https://github.com/cos/workspace-iterace) contains a workspace with a multi-project sbt build that grabs all dependencies, builds the tool, and has infrastructure for running benchmarks.

 ## Getting started

 IteRace is implemented in Scala, relies on [WALA](http://wala.sourceforge.net/wiki/index.php/Main_Page) as the underlying analysis engine, and uses [SBT](http://www.scala-sbt.org) for building.